nmshd/documentation/_docs_integrate/delete-identities.md

 Regardless of whether an [Identity]({% link _docs_integrate/data-model-overview.md %}#identity) is an App user or a Connector, it is stored on the Backbone.
 This guide describes the different [options for Identity deletion]({% link _docs_integrate/delete-identities.md %}#options-for-identity-deletion) from the Backbone.
 There is usually a predefined grace period in each process of Identity deletion, during which the Identity can cancel its deletion if it no longer wants to be deleted.
+Please note that an Identity can never trigger the process of deletion of another Identity.

 ## IdentityDeletionProcesses